Contact us

 Stress Testing Of Exposures

-• Current Exposure Stress Test: Equity Crash
+Current Exposure Stress TEST: Equity Crash

-• Scenario: Equity Market Down 25%
+USD in millions Scenario: Equity Market Down 25%

-($MM) Rating MtM Collateral Current Exposure Stressed Current Exposure
+Rating MtM Collateral Current Exposure Stressed Current Exposure

 Counterparty A A 0.5 0 0.5 303